febpkola/assessment-quality-engineer/frontend/README-E2E.md

 # E2E Testing

-A Simple login page implemented in Node.js, requiring a user registration before being able to successfully login
+A Simple login page implemented in Node.js, requiring a user registration before being able to successfully log in.

 ## Testing Requirements